 General Rules & Information

-Entries will only be accepted with proof of payment.
+All entry forms must be accompanied by the correct entry fees & entries will only be accepted with proof of payment.

 Late Entries will be accepted at the discretion of the Secretary and must be paid immediately with a $15 late penalty fee.

-Grazing is available at the Central Otago Racecourse.
 Camping fees payable directly to the secretary of the Central Otago A&P Show and MUST be paid in advance ($5/horse and $5/person).
-Horses not to stay overnight at the show grounds.

-Central Otago A&P committee disclaimer:
+Central Otago A&P Show Disclaimer:

-The CO committee acknowledges that entrants entering in equine events deem themselves competent.
+The Central Otago A&P Show committee acknowledges that entrants entering in equine events deem themselves competent.

 A hazard map will be located at the secretary caravan.